liefery-it-legacy/blog/_posts/2018-02-27-overriding-styles-with-CSS-modules.md

 }
 ```
 So while our CSS rule may have won the specificity battle, no element had this class name!
-For our rule to be picked up, we would need its compiled name `.Header__item--1NKCj` to be present in the HTML Menu item elements.
+For our rule to be picked up, we would need its compiled name `.Header__item--1NKCj` to be present in the HTML menu item elements.

 ## Stepping back for a second
 Getting compiled class names from two different CSS modules into an HTML element sounds complicated.
 Maybe there are simpler solutions to override our separator style.

 #### Wrap the element?
-If we are struggling to target a class inside our Menu, could we simply wrap the menu in another element, and apply extra styles to that?
+If we are struggling to target a class inside our menu, could we simply wrap the menu in another element, and apply extra styles to that?
-This approach works well for things like positioning the Menu, but for trying to target an `::after` selector on a nested element this solution will fail.
+This approach works well for things like positioning the menu, but for trying to target an `::after` selector on a nested element this solution will fail.

 #### Two components?
 You can argue that if we want two different types of menus, then we should have two different components.
 Sometimes components that look similar
 actually represent different concepts and should indeed be separated.
 In this case however, the menus represent the same concept, and I wanted them to be the same component.

-#### Smart Menu component?
+#### Smart menu component?
-What if the Menu component knew where it was being rendered?
+What if the menu component knew where it was being rendered?
 It could then display the separators by default, and hide them if it was rendered from the Header component.
 While this is easy in the short term it means our
 component is no longer 'dumb', it has to deal with things it should not have to worry about.
-We want our Menu to provide a Menu, and then be done with it.
+We want our menu to provide a menu, and then be done with it.

 #### Global CSS?
  When all else fails we could add our rule to the global CSS.
-However while useful for site-wide styles, global CSS is not a good solution for contained components like our Menu.
+However, while useful for site-wide styles, global CSS is not a good solution for contained components like our menu.
 We would start to lose the benefits of scoped CSS.

 ## A solution
 So we just eliminated many of the common solutions and alternatives for overriding CSS.
-It's time to reapproach the idea of adding the compiled class from Header.css into each of our Menu item elements.
+It's time to reapproach the idea of adding the compiled class from Header.css into each of our menu item elements.
 We know that for our new Header.css rule to be added to the HTML it needs to be present in Menu.jsx when it is compiled.
-This is something we can achieve by passing the rule into the Menu from the Header.
+This is something we can achieve by passing the rule into the menu from the Header.

-When the header renders the Menu we pass in our new `.item` rule:
+When the header renders the menu we pass in our new `.item` rule:
 ```jsx
 //Header.jsx
 import Menu from '../Menu.jsx'